EXTENDED SCHOOL DAY

 Corrective Measures: When misconduct occurs, corrective measures will be used to help the student change his/her behavior and attitude.
 Should a student not stay after school, this will result in a conference with the administrator and additional disciplinary action.
 Students can be suspended for an accumulation of after-schools and for major behavioral problems.
 When the school feels that student/parent cooperation is lacking the student may be requested to transfer out.
 Also, if the behavior of the student indicates an uncooperative spirit, he may be requested to transfer.

 Students at Heritage Christian School wear a school uniform.
-Lightgrafx Outfitters is the exclusive vendor for our uniforms.
-Their store is location just off Highway 321 beside Dollar General and behind Wendy's.
+Outfitters Uniforms is the exclusive vendor for our uniforms.
+Their store is located just off Highway 321 beside Dollar General and behind Wendy's.

-Girls may not wear slacks or shorts on school grounds or any school sponsored extra-curricular activities, including ball games, field trips, or class parties.
+Girls may not wear shorts on school grounds or any school sponsored extra-curricular activities, including ball games, field trips, or class parties.
 Excessive jewelry may not be worn to school.
 Girls may wear only one small earring per ear and should not wear anklets.
 Girls may not have their hair cut in a short, masculine style.
-Athletic style culottes/shorts (mesh, etc.) may be worn only when participating in a ball game or P. E. They should be mid-knee length and loose fitting.
+Athletic style shorts may be worn only when participating in a ball game or P. E. They should be mid-knee length and loose fitting.

 Boys uniform pants must be neat with an appropriate fit.
 Boys are required to wear belts.
 No shirts are allowed under the uniform shirt except a normal, white T-shirt.
 Young men are not allowed to wear chains, earrings, or other similar jewelry.
 Boys’ hair should be neatly trimmed and tapered over the ears and at the back of the neck.
 This means the hair should not be on the ears, excessively bushy, turned up on the ends due to length, on the collar, on the eyebrows, or bowl cut.
 Boys may not bleach their hair.
 Boys may not have beards, mustaches, or sideburns longer than the bottom of the ear.